ibm-cloud-docs/billing-usage/migrate-billing.md

 # Moving to {{site.data.keyword.IBM_notm}} billing systems
 {: #migrate-to-simple}

+Accounts that are required to move to {{site.data.keyword.IBM_notm}} billing systems are notified with a banner notification in the {{site.data.keyword.Bluemix}} console, an email notification, and a support case.
+{: important}

 A segment of customers that use a legacy billing system must move their accounts to {{site.data.keyword.IBM_notm}} billing systems before 31 October 2024.
 If you receive invoices like the example in [Figure 1.](#old-invoice) and you pay your invoice on the [Invoices](/billing/invoices) page in the {{site.data.keyword.Bluemix}} console, this applies to your account.
 You will continue to enjoy the same services, pricing, and terms without any disruptions.
 This transition provides you an enhanced usage and invoicing experience.
 {: shortdesc}

-Accounts that are required to move to {{site.data.keyword.IBM_notm}} billing systems are notified with a banner notification in the {{site.data.keyword.Bluemix}} console, an email notification, and a support case.

 If you're an IBM Business Partner, see [Moving to {{site.data.keyword.IBM_notm}} Partner Programs](/docs/billing-usage?topic=billing-usage-migrate-to-partner).
 {: note}